transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 There are multiple ways to resolve this problem:
 1. In your Helm release notes, where your console browser URL is provided, there is also a note to go to a URL and accept the certificate.
 Browse to that URL and accept the certificate.
 Now open your ordering service.
 The error should no longer occur.
-2. If you can use a Chrome browser, open your blockhain console in Chrome and open your ordering service.
+2. If you can use a Chrome browser, open your blockchain console in Chrome and open your ordering service.
 The error does not occur.
 Note that you will need export your identities from your console wallet on your non-Chrome browser and then import them into the wallet on the Chrome browser for everything to continue working.
 {: tsResolve}

-## Why does my peer fail to start?
-{: #ibp-console-build-network-troubleshoot-entry2}
-{: troubleshoot}

-It is possible you may experience this error under a variety of conditions.

-The peer log includes `2019-02-06 19:43:24.159 UTC [main] InitCmd -> ERRO 001 Cannot run peer because cannot init crypto, folder “/certs/msp” does not exist`
+This problem can also occur when the console has lost contact with your Kubernetes cluster on {{site.data.keyword.cloud_notm}}.
+This can happen if your console has not recently communicated with your cluster, or if you have made changes to your cluster that have overridden the settings used by the {{site.data.keyword.blockchainfull_notm}} platform.
-{: tsSymptoms}
+{: tsCauses}

-- This error can occur under the following conditions:
-  - When you created the peer or ordering service organization MSP definition, you specified an enroll ID and secret that corresponds to an identity of type `peer` and not `client`.
-It must be of type `client`.
-  - When you created the peer or ordering service organization MSP definition, you specified an enroll ID and secret that does not match the enroll ID or secret of the corresponding organization admin identity.
-  - When you created the peer or ordering service, you specified the enroll ID and secret of an identity that is not type 'peer'.

-- Open your peer or ordering service CA node and view the registered identities listed in the **Registered Users** table.
-- Delete the peer or ordering service and recreate it, being careful to specify the correct enroll ID and secret.
-- Note that before you create the peer or ordering service, you need to create an organization admin id, of type 'client'.
-Be sure to specify that same id as the enroll ID when you create the organization MSP definition.
-See these instructions for [registering peer identities](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-use-CA-org1) and these instructions for [registering orderer identities](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-use-CA-orderer).
+You can click the **Refresh your linked cluster** button to renew the communication between your console and the {{site.data.keyword.IBM_notm}} Kubernetes service cluster on {{site.data.keyword.cloud_notm}}.
+Click **{{site.data.keyword.cloud_notm}} Support** next to the **Launch the {{site.data.keyword.blockchainfull_notm}} Platform**.
+This will take you to the panel where you can click **Refresh your linked cluster**.
 {: tsResolve}

 ## Why did my smart contract installation, instantiation or upgrade fail?